ryan-roemer/backbone-testing/README.md

 served via a [Node.js](http://nodejs.org/)/[Express](http://expressjs.com/) application located in "[notes-rest/server.js](./notes-rest/server.js)".

+Although we don't provide an online demo application, the full application **[test suite][notes_rest_test]** is available online using Sinon.JS [fake servers](http://sinonjs.org/docs/#server) to fake out the requirement of having a real backend MongoDB server for the `App.Collections.Notes` tests.
+The test suite is nearly identical to the localStorage application tests for all of the other tests.

+[notes_rest_test]: ./notes-rest/test/test.html

-The server application requires [Node.js](http://nodejs.org/download/) and [MongoDB](http://docs.mongodb.org/manual/installation/) installations.
+The server requires [Node.js](http://nodejs.org/download/) and [MongoDB](http://docs.mongodb.org/manual/installation/) installations.
 Once you have these installed, you can change into the root of this repository and install all of the project libraries: